-Following previous work \citep{livni2014computational}, we assume a given neural network structure specifies a hypothesis class that contains all the networks conforming to this structure.
-Learning such a class means to use training samples to find a set of weights such that the neural networks predictions generalize well to unseen samples, where both the training and the unseen samples are drawn from an unobserved ground-truth distribution.
+\paragraph{Models, Assumptions and Conditions} Following previous work \citep{livni2014computational}, we assume a given neural network structure specifies a hypothesis class that contains all the networks conforming to this structure.
+Learning such a class means using training samples to find a set of weights such that the neural networks predictions generalize well to unseen samples, where both the training and the unseen samples are drawn from an unobserved ground-truth distribution.
 In this paper, the hypothesis class is given by ReLU residual units and we assume it has sufficient expressive power to fit the ground-truth model.
 More specifically, we discuss the \emph{realizable} case of learning, in which the ground-truth model is set to be a residual unit taken from the hypothesis class with the form:

 and is used to draw samples for learning.
-Unlike other multi-layer ReLU-affine models that do not apply skip connections, we cannot permute the weight matrices of the residual unit and retain the same function because of skip-adding $\rvx$.
-This helps us circumvent issues of identifiability\footnote{Here, we are referring to the ability of identifying the true model parameters with infinite samples.}, and allows us to precisely estimate the ground-truth weight matrices $\mA^{\ast}$ and $\mB^{\ast}$.
+Unlike other multi-layer ReLU-affine models which do not apply skip connections, we cannot permute the weight matrices of the residual unit and retain the same function because of skip-adding $\rvx$ (it breaks symmetry).
+This helps us circumvent issues of identifiability,\footnote{Here, we are referring to the ability to identify the true model parameters using infinite samples.} and allows us to precisely estimate the ground-truth weight matrices $\mA^{\ast}$ and $\mB^{\ast}$.

 Our general approach for residual unit layer 2 learns a scaled ground-truth weight matrix that also minimizes the layer 2 objective.
 The existence of such scaled equivalence of our layer 2 approach comes from what is defined below.